 No one likes it when there’s a disagreement over critical details about the delivery of a load.
 Not only can it cause ill feelings and the possibility of ending a good working relationship, it can sometimes result in you not getting paid what you are owed.
-GPS tracking enables verifiable and accurate data regarding each and every delivery.
+GPS tracking for truckers enables verifiable and accurate data regarding each and every delivery.
 Everyone will know the time of pickup, the time of delivery, the wait time, and the location of the delivery.
 This replaces subjective disagreements with objective facts to effectively eliminate disputes (or at least resolve them more quickly).

 Confirm the location and time of all deliveries